Veteran Services | Cascadia College

 Advising

-To schedule an appointment either an in-person or virtual appointment:
+To schedule an appointment (as a currently enrolled veteran student) either an in-person or virtual appointment:

 • Log on to Navigate 360 with your student network account